time2fishman/nightwatch-introduction-part1/README.md

 /**
  * Clicks a button and checks that the resulting display is correct.
- * If the button clicked is a special operator (=, %, +/-), we won't
+ * If the button clicked '=', we won't check the result in this function.
- * check the result in this function.
+ * As the function won't reset with the test, we should click the clear button before each test
  *
  * @param {object} browser     an object provided by NightwatchJS which hooks into the test browser
  * @param {string} button      the key of the button to click (corresponds to the keys in selectors.js)